awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    * **AdminEmail:** The email address you wish to setup as the initial user of this Amazon S3 Find and Forget deployment.
-   * **DeleteOldVersions:** (Default: false) Whether to delete old versions of an object.
+   * **DeleteOldVersions:** (Default: false) Whether to delete old versions of objects after a new version is created following any forget operations.
    For more information see
    [Enabling Old Version Deletion](#enabling-old-version-deletion)
    * **JobDetailsRetentionDays:** (Default: 0) How long job records should remain in the Job table for.
 Use 0 to retain logs indefinitely. **Note:**